davidwl/AppLaunchpad/docs/backup/web-component-to-be-used-in-expert-page.md

 }, false);
 ```

-Luigi Web Component will receive the event with the input text change and store it into a local variable.
+AppLaunchpad Web Component will receive the event with the input text change and store it into a local variable.
 ```javascript
 EcEvent.register("dialogUrl",  event => this.dialogUrl = event.detail);
 EcEvent.register("splitUrl",  event => this.splitUrl = event.detail);